macster110/PAMGuard_DeepLearningSegmenter/README.md

   <img width="512" height="512" src = "resources/advanced_settings_animalspot_1.png">
 </p>

 _An example the user interface for loading a model.
 The module allows a users to select a model framework and then load a model file.
-The model will generate a list of transforms that convert the raw sound data to a suitbale input.
+The model will generate a list of transforms that convert the raw sound data to a suitable input.
 Users have the option to edit transforms associated with a loaded model if necessary._

 <center><img src="resources/OrcaSpot_help1.png" width="1024"></center>